History of Unitarianism: The waning of the miraculous

+In the 1700s, the leading Unitarian theologian, Joseph Priestley (who was also the scientist credited with the discovery of oxygen), believed that God performed many miracles.
+Priestly said that “it appears to me that no facts, in the whole compass of history, are so well authenticated as those of the miracles, the death, and the resurrection of Christ, and also what is related of the apostles in the book of Acts” and that the “christian faith implies a belief of all the great historical facts recorded in the Old and New Testament.”

-The period 1800-1850 is characterized by a shift in the British Unitarian movement's position from questioning the doctrine of the Trinity or the pre-existence of Christ to questioning the miraculous, biblical inspiration, and the virgin birth, though not yet at this point questioning the resurrection of Christ.
+But the period 1800–1850 is characterized by a shift in the British Unitarian movement's position from questioning the doctrine of the Trinity or the pre-existence of Christ to questioning the miraculous, biblical inspiration, and the virgin birth, though not yet at this point questioning the resurrection of Christ.

 Influence from America

 During the 19th century, the drier Priestley-Belsham type of Unitarianism, bound up with a determinist philosophy, was gradually modified by the influence of Channing (see below), whose works were reprinted in numerous editions and owed a wide circulation to the efforts of Robert Spears (1825–1899).
 Another American influence, potent in reducing the rigid though limited supernaturalism of Belsham and his successors, was that of Theodore Parker (1810–1860).
-At home the teaching of James Martineau (1805–1900), resisted at first, was at length powerfully felt, seconded as it was by the influence of John James Tayler (1797–1869) and of John Hamilton Thom (1808–1894).
+At home, the teaching of James Martineau (1805–1900), resisted at first, was at length powerfully felt, seconded as it was by the influence of John James Tayler (1797–1869) and of John Hamilton Thom (1808–1894).